About · v1.4

 - It is not appropriate for emotional or relational context, those compress poorly.

-- It is not production-validated. v0.1 is a draft.
-Live benchmarks in progress.
+- It is not production-validated. v1.4 is a measured draft; broader workflow coverage is in progress.

 Relationship to other work